Brookston Beer Bulletin

 Two years ago I decided to concentrate on Bock ads for awhile.
 Bock, of course, may have originated in Germany, in the town of Einbeck.
 Because many 19th century American breweries were founded by German immigrants, they offered a bock at certain times of the year, be it Spring, Easter, Lent, Christmas, or what have you.
 In a sense they were some of the first seasonal beers.
 “The style was later adopted in Bavaria by Munich brewers in the 17th century.
 Due to their Bavarian accent, citizens of Munich pronounced ‘Einbeck’ as ‘ein Bock’ (a billy goat), and thus the beer became known as ‘Bock.’
 A goat often appears on bottle labels.”
 And presumably because they were special releases, many breweries went all out promoting them with beautiful artwork on posters and other advertising.
 With Spring approaching, there are so many great examples that I’m going to post two a day for a few months.

-Thursday’s second ad is for SB Bock Beer, which was published on February 26, 1952.
-This one was for Southern Brewing Co., of Tampa, Florida and was founded in 1934 by August Schell.
-This ad ran in The Tampa Times, also of Tampa, Florida.
+Tuesday’s first ad is for Nick Thomas Bock Beer, which was published on March 17, 1936.
+This ad was for the Miami Valley Brewing Co. of Dayton, Ohio, which was originally founded in 1866 by John Wager.
+This ad ran in The Dayton Daily News, also of Dayton, Ohio.

 Two years ago I decided to concentrate on Bock ads for awhile.
 Bock, of course, may have originated in Germany, in the town of Einbeck.
 Because many 19th century American breweries were founded by German immigrants, they offered a bock at certain times of the year, be it Spring, Easter, Lent, Christmas, or what have you.
 In a sense they were some of the first seasonal beers.
 “The style was later adopted in Bavaria by Munich brewers in the 17th century.
 Due to their Bavarian accent, citizens of Munich pronounced ‘Einbeck’ as ‘ein Bock’ (a billy goat), and thus the beer became known as ‘Bock.’
 A goat often appears on bottle labels.”
 And presumably because they were special releases, many breweries went all out promoting them with beautiful artwork on posters and other advertising.
 With Spring approaching, there are so many great examples that I’m going to post two a day for a few months.